ExpediaGroup/waggle-dance/README.md

       name: primary
       remote-meta-store-uris: thrift://primaryLocalMetastore:9083
     federated-meta-stores:
-      - name: waggle_prod
+      - name: waggle_prod_
         remote-meta-store-uris: thrift://federatedProdMetastore:9083

-Using this example Waggle Dance will prefix all databases and will require the prefix to be present in queries in order to map to correct metastores.
-The query: `select * from waggle_prod_etldata` will effectively be this query: `select * from etldata` on the federated metastore.
-If a database is encountered that is not prefixed the primary metastore is used to resolve the database name.
-Any duplicate database name is made unique by prefixing it.

-Newly created databases are immediately accessible - no service restart is necessary.
+Note: When choosing a prefix ensure that it does not match the start of _any_ existing database names in your metastores.
+To illustrate the problem this would cause, imagine you have a database in Metastore "A" named "my_database" and you configure another Metastore "B" with the prefix `my_`.
+Waggle Dance will register the prefix and any requests for a database starting with `my_` will be routed to Metastore "B" even if they were intended to go to Metastore "A".

+In this mode any databases that are created while Waggle Dance is running will be automatically visible and will need to stick to the naming rules described above
-Alternatively, Waggle Dance can be configured to use a static list of unprefixed databases in the configuration `waggle-dance-federations.yml`:`federated-meta-stores[n].mapped-databases`.
+(e.g. not clash with the prefix).
+Alternatively, Waggle Dance can be configured to use a static list of unprefixed databases in the configuration
+`waggle-dance-federations.yml`:`federated-meta-stores[n].mapped-databases`.
 Example configuration:

 `waggle-dance-server.yml`: